vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 and does not attempt to use keyword matching.
 To enable [hybrid search](/docs/learn/hybrid-search) with a mix of both keyword and neural results, edit the `lambda` value.

-If the corpus specifies custom dimensions, weights can be assigned to each dimension as well.
+If the corpus specifies custom dimensions (Scale only), weights can be assigned to each dimension as well.

 Finally, it's possible to override the semantic interpretation of the query string.
 Usually, the default settings for the corpus are sufficient.
 In more